Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites

 Our definition of $\tilde{d}(x,y)$ captures the cost (in time) to vote.
-In particular, $\tilde{d}(x,y)$ is an estimate of the mean travel time for somebody who resides in the zip code $Z(x)$ that contains location $x$ to travel from $x$ to $y$ and back.
+In particular, $\tilde{d}(x,y)$ is an estimate of the mean travel time for an individual who resides in zip code $Z(x)$ to travel from $x$ to $y$ and back.
 We assume that all individuals choose the fastest mode of transportation that is available to them.
-Specifically, we assume that individuals who can travel by car choose the fastest option between driving, taking public transit, and walking.
-That is, their travel time is $\min\{t_{\mathrm{car}}(x,y), t_{\mathrm{walk}}(x,y), t_{\mathrm{pub}}(x,y\}$.
-Likewise, we assume that individuals who do not have access to travel by car choose the fastest option between taking public transit and walking.
-That is, their travel time is $\min\{ t_{\mathrm{walk}}(x,y), t_{\mathrm{pub}}(x,y\}$.
-We estimate that the {fraction} of a population that has a car is $C(Z(x))$, so the {fraction} without a car is $1 - C(Z(x))$.
-Therefore, $\tilde{d}(x, y)$ is the (estimated) mean time for a person who resides in zip code $Z(x)$ to travel from $x$ to $y$ and back.
+Specifically, we assume that individuals who can travel by car choose the fastest option between driving, taking public transportation, and walking.
+That is, their travel time is $\min\{t_{\mathrm{car}}(x, y), t_{\mathrm{pub}}(x, y), t_{\mathrm{walk}}(x, y)\}$.
+Likewise, we assume that individuals who do not have access to travel by car choose the fastest option between taking public transportation and walking.
+That is, their travel time is $\min\{t_{\mathrm{pub}}(x, y), t_{\mathrm{walk}}(x,y)\}$.
+We estimate that the fraction of a population that has a car to be $C(Z(x))$, so the fraction without a car is $1 - C(Z(x))$.
+Therefore, $\tilde{d}(x, y)$ is the (estimated) mean time for an individual who resides in zip code $Z(x)$ to travel from $x$ to $y$ and back.